 $ java -cp $(mapr classpath):./mapr-streams-examples-1.0-SNAPSHOT-jar-with-dependencies.jar com.mapr.examples.Run producer Sent msg number 0 Sent msg number 1000 ...
 Sent msg number 998000 Sent msg number 999000

-The only important difference here between an Apache Kafka application and MapR Streams application is that the client libraries are different.
+The only important difference here between an Apache Kafka application and MapR Event Store application is that the client libraries are different.
 This causes the MapR Producer to connect to the MapR cluster to post the messages, and not to a Kafka broker.

 In another window, you can run the consumer using the following command:

 Note that there is a latency listed in the summaries for the message batches.
-This is because the consumer wasn't running when the messages were sent to MapR Streams, and thus it is only getting them much later, long after they were sent.
+This is because the consumer wasn't running when the messages were sent to MapR Event Store, and thus it is only getting them much later, long after they were sent.